Printable Chinese Writing Worksheets

 Explore Chinese stroke order

-Without any pressure to write, kids can learn basic strokes with Chinese stroke order flashcards.
-A fun and popular strategy is to let kids use their finger to draw words sand or in a salt writing tray.
+Without any pressure, kids can learn basic strokes with Chinese stroke order flashcards.
+A fun and popular strategy is to let kids use their fingers to draw words on sand or in a salt writing tray.

 Discover the special meaning of handwriting